hydrogen-music/hydrogen/INSTALL.md

 server)](https://clangd.llvm.org/installation).
 Opening your IDE spawning `clangd` _after_ building Hydrogen for the first time should give you modern C++ code editting features.

+Note: if you want to run the integration tests, you need to have both `JACK` server and `Go` installed.

 ### Additional Build Features and Uninstall